 There are many different types of treatment options for drug and alcohol abuse.
 A licensed healthcare professional can help you choose the program that is best for you or your loved one.
 This is done by assessing your current situation and considering factors such as your scheduling needs, financial resources and level of addiction.
 Your personality is also important, as some individuals thrive in a group setting while others prefer plenty of alone time with a therapist or drug counselor.
 Contact a healthcare professional at the private facility of your choice to begin the admissions process.

-Types of Private Pay Rehab Programs
+What are the Types of Private Pay Rehab Programs?

 - Outpatient therapy